FaisalHammad1999/futureproofwiki/Deployment-101-with-AWS-S3.md

 - Add objects
     + From within project folder, in console, paste the following and update to use your own bucket name:
     + `aws s3 sync ./ s3://my-awsome-bucket-name`
+    + _NB: Just run this again when you want to update your files!_
 - Enable static site hosting
     + In console, paste the following and update to use your own bucket name and, if needed, index & error pages:
     + aws s3 website s3://my-awsome-bucket-name/ --index-document index.html --error-document error.html